Olivia Pratt-Korbel: I want violence to stop, murdered girl's mum says

 "Why should we go through all that and then he gets the option of not being there?
 It's like a kick in the teeth."

-The Ministry of Justice has previously said it was looking into changing the law to force offenders "to face the consequences of their actions".
+The Ministry of Justice has previously said that as a result of cases like Cashman's and that of Jordan McSweeney, who murdered law graduate Zara Aleena, it was looking into changing the law to force offenders "to face the consequences of their actions".

 Ms Korbel also told the newspaper she wanted to create a memorial garden to her daughter, which would provide a "safe space" in which children could play and be taught not to "go down the wrong path" in life.